The Hidden Costs of Bad Track Data (and How to Avoid Them)

 4. Compliance and Security Risks

 Inaccurate or poorly maintained data increases your risk of violating privacy regulations or failing audits.
+The data team plays a critical role in monitoring compliance, managing schema changes, and ensuring that any unforeseen changes in data pipelines are detected and addressed promptly.
 If user-permissioned data is not properly handled, it can lead to reputational damage and legal exposure.
+High-quality data is crucial to meet regulatory standards and avoid penalties or legal consequences.

 Impact: